open-feature/python-sdk/CONTRIBUTING.md

 git remote add fork https://github.com/YOUR_GITHUB_USERNAME/python-sdk.git
 ```

-Makes sure your development environment is all setup by building and testing
+Ensure your development environment is all set up by building and testing

 ```bash
 make